1. ACCOMMODATION FEES AND CONTRACTUAL RELATIONSHIP

 b.
 You must notify the Finance Office or Living Office immediately in writing if you are in financial difficulties and unable to pay your Accommodation Fees on their due date outlining your difficulties and your proposals for payment.

 c.
-An offer of accommodation is accepted by you on the understanding that you will remain in the Accommodation for the full Accommodation Period.
-If you move out of the Accommodation before the end of the Accommodation Period, you will remain responsible for the Accommodation Fees for the entire Accommodation Period unless you find a student to replace you who is both acceptable to Living and is someone who is not already living in other University owned or managed, or partner accommodation.
+An offer of accommodation is accepted by you on the understanding that you will remain in the Study Bedroom for the full Accommodation Period.
+If you move out of the Study Bedroom before the end of the Accommodation Period, you will remain responsible for the Accommodation Fees for the entire Accommodation Period unless you find a student to replace you who is both acceptable to Living and is someone who is not already living in other University owned or managed, or partner accommodation.

 f.
-You must clear, clean, vacate, secure and check out of the Accommodation at your Village Reception by no later than 10.00 am on the day the Accommodation Period ends otherwise a sum of money equal to your Accommodation Fees will continue to be charged at the full rate until this has been done.
+You must clear, clean, vacate, secure and check out of the Accommodation at your Village Reception by no later than 10.00 am on the day the Accommodation Period ends.
+If you do not, a sum of money equal to your Accommodation Fees will continue to be charged at the full rate until this has been done.
+You may also be charged for additional cleaning costs.

 g.
 If at any point during your Accommodation Period you lose your keys, you must inform the Village Reception as soon as possible.
 You will be charged up to £150 for the cost of replacing the lock and/or keys.
 You are not permitted to make duplicates of your keys.

 h.
-The University reserves the right to change the location of your Accommodation and in accepting our offer of Accommodation you agree that you will move when requested from one room to another on the same site or to another Residence by giving 4 days’ notice, where reasonably practicable.
+The University reserves the right to change the location of your Study Bedroom and in accepting our offer of Study Bedroom you agree that you will move when requested from one room to another on the same site or to another Residence by giving at least 4 days’ notice, where reasonably practicable.

-If you are a student without a mobility disability occupying a mobility adapted room you should be aware that you will be expected to move out to a standard room on the same site or to another Residence whenever the University so requires, for a student with a mobility disability, giving you at least one week's notice.
+If you are a student without a mobility disability occupying a mobility adapted room you should be aware that you will be expected to move out to a standard room on the same site or to another Residence whenever the University so requires, for a student with a mobility disability, giving you at least 4 days’ notice.

 j.
 Please note that an application for/ offer of Accommodation is not an application for/ offer of admission to the University as a student or vice versa.